axelarnetwork/axelar-contract-deployments/releases/ampd-handlers/2025-12-01-ampd-handlers-v1.0.0.md

 ### Chain-Specific Config

-Create the appropriate configuration file for your chain handler.
+Create the appropriate configuration file for your chain handler in your configuration directory.
 The parameter values should match those used in your legacy `ampd` handler configuration.
 Optional parameters with default values are omitted for simplicity.

 #### EVM Handler Config

-Create a file named `evm-handler-config.toml` in the same directory as the EVM handler binary:
+Create a file named `evm-handler-config.toml` in your configuration directory:

 ```toml
 rpc_url = "[YOUR_EVM_CHAIN_RPC_URL]"